kenneth-ge/Ruining-Your-Computer/README.md

 The original, the GOATed OG!
 Will shut down your computer by pressing WIN + X and then navigating to the shutdown button and pressing enter.
 The cause of many a prank back in high school.

 ## troll.cpp and troll.jar
 That one program that my middle school tech teacher accidentally ran in class one day (oops).
-Will click on random things on your screen and type random characters at the same time until you manually shut down your PC.
+Will click on random things on your screen and type random characters at the same time until you manually press the button to shut down your PC.

 ## monkeytype.cpp
 Used for zen (freetype) mode.
 Types a bunch of Xs super fast and gives you a really high wpm.
 See Screenshot...png for the results.